 Intellectual Property Extensions

-Intellectual Property Extensions are courses designed for expanding the workforces understanding of IP assets, standard operating practices, and best practices policies.
-They are targeted for intellectual property stakeholders involved in transactions, new product development, and new business.
-Additionally, more advanced topics are covered for employees participating or leading efforts to monetize, leverage, and transact intellectual property.
+Intellectual Property Extension courses are designed to expand employees’ understanding of IP assets, standard operating practices, and best practices policies.
+These courses target intellectual property stakeholders involved in transactions, new product development, and new business.
+Additionally, more advanced topics are covered for employees participating in or leading efforts to monetize, leverage, and transact intellectual property.

-Starting with the fundamentals of what intellectual property is and how it is protected in an organization, this course identifies many contractual situations where IP rights and obligations typically come up.
-The general approach in such situations is discussed along with responsibilities and resources.
-Also, the learner will learn the standard structure of a typical technology related agreement and the standard approval process.
-This course will clarify when an agreement is required and discuss the different types of technology and intellectual assets related agreements.
+Starting with the fundamentals of intellectual property and how it is protected in an organization, the Agreement Primer course identifies many contractual situations where IP rights and obligations typically arise.
+The general approach in such situations is discussed, along with responsibilities and resources.
+Employees will learn the standard structure of a typical technology-related agreement and the standard approval process.
+This course will clarify when an agreement is required and discuss the different types of technology and intellectual assets-related agreements.

 Patenting Process: Invention Disclosure, Review, Prosecution, and Grant

-This course introduces the Research Development and Engineering (Developers/Engineers/Scientists) and manufacturing personnel to the business processes by which the company ensures its technical developments are appropriately protected and that IP related risks are sufficiently managed (and that it has the freedom to operate its business).
+The Patent Process course introduces the Research Development and Engineering (Developers/Engineers/Scientists) and manufacturing personnel to the business processes by which the company ensures its technical developments are appropriately protected and that IP-related risks are sufficiently managed (and that it has the freedom to operate its business).
 This course teaches the key elements of the Invention Disclosure Form and patent application that are required to gain internal patent application approvals and successfully secure a granted patent.

 Research Notebook Procedures

-A laboratory notebook is an essential tool to record development events and data that supports invention efforts that lead to patentable inventions.
-The recorded information can establish dates of conception and reduction to practice of a technology, as well as the inventorship of a patent.
+A laboratory notebook is essential for recording development events and data supporting invention efforts that lead to patentable inventions.
+The recorded information can establish dates of conception and reduction to practice of technology and patent inventorship.

-This course discusses the principles of using a research lab notebook.
-Learners will learn the purpose of a notebook, formatting, appropriate content, and their responsibilities.
+The Research Notebook course discusses the principles of using a research lab notebook.
+Learners will learn the purpose of a notebook, formatting, appropriate content, and responsibilities.

 Protecting Proprietary Information